Howrah, Tasmania

 Howrah is a residential locality in the local government area (LGA) of Clarence in the south-east region of Tasmania.
 The locality is about 5 km south-east of the town of Rosny Park.
 The 2021 Census recorded a population of 9,545 for the suburb of Howrah.

 It is a suburb of the City of Clarence.
 It is east of Bellerive and north of Tranmere.

-Howrah is a beachside suburb, with views across the Derwent River to Hobart City from Howrah Beach.
+Howrah is a beachside suburb, with views across the River Derwent to Hobart City from Howrah Beach.
 Clarence Street runs through the centre of the suburb separating the hillside section from the beachside.

-Howrah has a number of parks including Wentworth Park, which is one of the key sport (such as soccer, field hockey and touch football) and recreation areas on the Eastern Shore.
+Howrah has a number of parks including Wentworth Park, which is one of the key sport (such as soccer, field hockey, rugby league and touch football) and recreation areas on the Eastern Shore.

 Clarence High School is generally thought to be in Howrah, due to it being located east of Wentworth Street, however it is in Bellerive.
 Howrah has a primary school.

 Shoreline Plaza is the largest shopping centre in Howrah.